Key to Course Descriptions

 This sample is for illustration purposes only, as it is impossible for one course to have ALL of these elements.

+Also labeled as the course's Code.
 The course number indicates the level of course; for example, 100-199 are primarily introductory and beginning courses.
 See the Course Numbering System for more information.